 How to Eat on Other Days

 On two days out of the week, you should restrict your intake to just 500–600 calories per day.
-However, on the remaining five days, you can follow a normal diet without counting calories.
+However, on the remaining five days, you can follow a normal diet without counting calories (such as in the CICO diet).

 Although there are no specific guidelines for which foods to eat during the week on the 5:2 diet, it’s best to fill your plate with healthy ingredients like fruits, veggies, proteins, whole grains, nuts, seeds and healthy fats.
 Conversely, processed ingredients like sugar-sweetened beverages, frozen meals and junk foods should be limited.